amatos/amelia/README.md

 - ### Mode Selection: [Interactive]

-The installer asks the user to choose the preffered "Install" Mode.
+The installer asks the user to choose the preferred "Install" Mode.

 - [ ] "Auto" will perform Formatting, Labeling and Mounting of all of the involved partitions automatically, but it will ask for your confirmation before formatting a separate "ext4" "Home" partition (if found), in case it belongs to another Os and you would like to keep it intact.